-2.Atmosphere Surroundings (gaseous and liquid)
+2. Atmosphere Surroundings (gaseous and liquid)

 - 1. Restriction on the operating environment of capacitors. - 1-1.
-Capacitors, when used in the above, unsuitable, operating environments may deteriorate due to the corrosion of the terminations and the penetration of moisture into the capacitor. - 1-2.
+The capacitor will short-circuit by water or brine.
+It may shorten the lifetime and may have the failure by the corrosion of terminals and the permeation of moisture into capacitor. - 1-2.
 The same phenomenon as the above may occur when the electrodes or terminals of the capacitor are subject to moisture condensation. - 1-3.
 The deterioration of characteristics and insulation resistance due to the oxidization or corrosion of terminal electrodes may result in breakdown when the capacitor is exposed to corrosive or volatile gases or solvents for long periods of time.

-3.Piezo-electric Phenomenon
+3. Piezo-electric Phenomenon

-When using high dielectric constant type capacitors in AC or pulse circuits, the capacitor itself vibrates at specific frequencies and noise may be generated.
+1. When using high dielectric constant type capacitors in AC or pulse circuits, the capacitor itself vibrates at specific frequencies and noise may be generated.
 Moreover, when the mechanical vibration or shock is added to capacitor, noise may occur.

-■Soldering and Mounting
+■ Soldering and Mounting

-1.PCB Design
+1. PCB Design

-- 1. Notice for Pattern Forms - 1-1.
-Unlike leaded components, chip components are susceptible to flexing stresses since they are mounted directly on the substrate. - They are also more sensitive to mechanical and thermal stresses than leaded components. - Excess solder fillet height can multiply these stresses and cause chip cracking. - When designing substrates, take land patterns and dimensions into consideration to eliminate the possibility of excess solder fillet height. - 1-2.
+1. Notice for Pattern Forms

+- 1-1.
+Unlike leaded components, chip components are susceptible to flexing stresses since they are mounted directly on the substrate.

+They are also more sensitive to mechanical and thermal stresses than leaded components.

+Excess solder fillet height can multiply these stresses and cause chip cracking.
+When designing substrates, take land patterns and dimensions into consideration to eliminate the possibility of excess solder fillet height. - 1-2.
 There is a possibility of chip cracking caused by PCB expansion/contraction with heat, because stress on a chip is different depending on PCB material and structure.

 When the thermal expansion coefficient greatly differs between the board used for mounting and the chip, it will cause cracking of the chip due to the thermal expansion and contraction.
-When capacitors are mounted on a fluorine resin printed circuit board or on a single-layered glass epoxy board, it may also cause cracking of the chip for the same reason.